 If you’ve never designed a business, have no fear!
 Building a business plan should start by following a template.
 Think of this as a recipe for your future business — it will help you stay organized if you’re starting from scratch.

 A business plan should have the following pieces:

-- Company Description: A longer description of your company and who and how you serve your community
+- Company description: A longer description of your company, including who you are and how you serve your community

-- Organization and Management: Explain who you employ, their role in your company, and who is responsible for what.
-If you don’t have employees yet, you can explain your many roles here.
+- Organization and management: An explanation of who you employ, their role in your company, and who is responsible for what.
+If you don’t have employees yet, you can explain your many roles.

 - Marketing and sales plan: Add details on how you plan to market your business here.
 You can evolve this section over time, but we suggest using it to organize your marketing efforts.

 - Financial projections: This section is for considerations like: how much money did you save or borrow to start this business?
 How much money do you expect to make?

 We recommend spending time working on your business plan and being open to letting it evolve as your business starts and grows.
 Having a strong business plan can be helpful if you are taking out a small business loan or receiving outside investment.
 It shows that you are serious and that you have professional experience in your field and a clear path to profitability.